Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: DJ Maria in the house!

 Maria: And even Rhythm has evolved.
 The music that we play at Rhythm today is…again, we’ve got to keep evolving to keep the interest.
-So the energy, the Latino scene is very big in Adelaide and we’ve had to bring that energy into Rhythm, in amongst the ballroom and the Latin American to keep the vibe and to keep the faces young, and the energy young.
+So the energy, the Latino scene is very big in Adelaide, and we’ve had to bring that energy into Rhythm, in amongst the ballroom and the Latin American to keep the vibe and to keep the faces young, and the energy young.
 So we try and create a club-type atmosphere at Rhythm with a much younger following, which is lovely.

 Michelle: Yes, it’s great, there’s a good mix of people there.
 So what’s one piece of advice you would give to someone who’s about to take up lessons for the first time?

-Maria: [Long Pause] Absolutely just enjoy the journey.
+Maria: [Long Pause] Absolutely, just enjoy the journey.
 Dance is one of those things that doesn’t really have an end, and I think that’s really hard for new people to understand…

 Michelle: Because you want to get to the end, you want to know everything!

 Michelle: It sort of comes back to what you were talking about before, that the studios offer the friendship and the meeting people, and all that sort of thing, so enjoy that whole process and don’t just think about getting to the end of the journey.
-Because, after a couple of years, you look back and go “I wish I was still learning that step for the first time”.
+Because, after a couple of years, you look back and go “I wish I were still learning that step for the first time”.

 Michelle: Yeah!